DumplingsDevs/Pipelines/docs/benchmarks.md

 | PipelinesReflection                      |  39.550 μs | 0.2030 μs | 0.1799 μs |  5.27 |    0.04 |    4 |  6.3477 | 0.0610 |     39 KB |        2.19 |
 | WrapperDispatcherGeneratorWithDecorators | 129.368 μs | 2.5578 μs | 4.7411 μs | 17.10 |    1.07 |    5 |  9.7656 | 4.8828 |  60.08 KB |        3.37 |
 | PipelinesReflectionWithDecorators        | 160.350 μs | 1.0823 μs | 0.9595 μs | 21.36 |    0.19 |    6 | 13.4277 | 6.5918 |   82.3 KB |        4.61 |

+Based on the benchmark results, it is evident that the **WrapperDispatcherGenerator** method stands out as the fastest among the tested options.

+However, an interesting observation arises when we examine the performance of the **WrapperDispatcherGeneratorWithDecorators** method, which is noticeably slower than MediatRWithBehaviours, despite the better performance without decorators.
+This performance gap can be attributed to the use of ActivatorUtilities.CreateInstance and the registration of decorators through implementationFactory in dependency injection, which introduces overhead compared to the more streamlined approach employed by MediatR.

+In our roadmap, we have plans to address this performance discrepancy and optimize the **WrapperDispatcherGeneratorWithDecorators** method.
+Our goal is to enhance the efficiency of Pipelines, ensuring that it remains competitive with other solutions like **MediatRWithBehaviours** while still offering the flexibility and extensibility that decorators provide.